 If you have been injured in a car accident, you may be wondering if you have enough time to file a lawsuit.
 In New York, most people have three years to file a lawsuit.
 This time limit is known as the statute of limitations, and it can be found in the N.Y.
 Civ.
 Prac.
 R. section 214.
 If you haven’t filed your lawsuit by then, the deadline has passed and you’ve lost your opportunity to receive compensation.

-However, there are a number of things that you must do before you can file a lawsuit.
+However, there are several things that you must do before you can file a lawsuit.
 First of all, you must obtain all necessary medical records and doctor’s reports.
 This may take a few days or even weeks, depending on the volume of the records.
 You should also understand that time limits for filing a lawsuit after a car accident settlement vary based on three key variables.